zowe/docs-site/docs/guides/api-mediation-security.md

     - If the service does not provide intermediate CA certificates to the APIML then the validation fails.
 This can be circumvented by importing the intermediate CA certificates to the APIML truststore.

-You can import a public certificate to the APIML trust store by calling in the directory with API Mediation Layer:
+You can import a public certificate to the APIML truststore by calling in the directory with API Mediation Layer:

     cd $ZOWE_ROOT_DIR/api-mediation
     scripts/apiml_cm.sh --action trust --certificate <path-to-certificate-in-PEM-format> --alias <alias>